11.3 The Insular Region (Islands of Southeast Asia)

 People of Malay ethnic background make up more than 50 percent of the population.
 People of Chinese descent are the second-largest group at about 24 percent.
 An additional 11 percent of the population is made up of indigenous groups.
 During British colonialism, a number of people from South Asia were brought to Malaysia.
 For example, Tamils were brought from India to work the plantations.
 Their Hindu beliefs were infused into the culture, and some Tamils also converted to Christianity.
 Sikhs were brought from South Asia to help Britain run the country as police, soldiers, or security officers.
 The Sikhs who came brought their religion with them, which added to the multireligious dynamics of the country.

 Malaysia’s diverse ethnic and cultural mix often results in strong centrifugal forces that push and pull on the societal dynamics of the country.
-China has been active in the business community and has established strong economic ties with regional countries that have Chinese populations.
+China has been active in the business community and has established strong economic ties with regional counties that have Chinese populations.
 The single largest minority group in the province of Sarawak on Borneo is Chinese.
 As a minority group, Chinese citizens of Malaysia have felt discrimination.
 Since the official language is Malay and the official religion is Islam, there have been concerns about discrimination against all minority groups.
 Working through the cultural and ethnic diversity has been a major challenge for the country.
 Each minority religious or ethnic group desires to celebrate its own special holidays.
 For example, there is the usual New Year’s celebration on January 1, and then there is the traditional fifteen-day Chinese New Year celebration celebrated at a different time of the year.
 Sikhs celebrate the Sikh New Year.
 Buddhists celebrate a holiday in honor of the life and enlightenment of Buddha.
 Christians celebrate Christmas and Easter.
 Many other holidays of significance are respected or honored by various minority groups.

 Economic Development in Malaysia